We are committed to Universal Access.

 Lift access is available to all foyer levels of the building and all backstage areas (except the Orchestra Pit).
 Escalator access is also available between Ground Level and foyer Level 1.

 There are accessible toilets located on all foyer levels and backstage areas of the Centre.
+Ambulant toilets are also available on the Ground Floor and Level 2.
 Please ask our venue staff for assistance in locating the one nearest to your seating or working location.

 We are committed to providing the best possible service for patrons.
 Patrons who are deaf or hard of hearing may access our hearing loops in Elisabeth Murdoch Hall and Primrose Potter Salon.